-As part of this function, the Panel makes recommendations as to the following:
+The Adoption Panel makes recommendations as to the following:

-- Whether a child should be placed for adoption, in some cases – such as relinquished babies – when the matter is not before the courts;
+- Whether a child should be placed for adoption, in cases – such as relinquished babies – when the matter is not before the courts;

 The recommendations must be unconditional and cannot be 'in principle'.

-As from 1 September 2012, cases where the criteria apply for the local authority to apply for a Placement Order, i.e. the child is the subject of a Care Order or the Threshold Criteria for a Care Order are satisfied or where there is no parent or guardian, will not be referred to the Adoption and Permanence Panel for a recommendation, but will be referred directly to the Agency Decision Maker for a decision (see Section 5, Agency Decision Maker).
+As from 1 September 2012, cases where the criteria apply for the local authority to apply for a Placement Order, (i.e. the child is the subject of a Care Order or the Threshold Criteria for a Care Order are satisfied or where there is no parent or guardian) will not be referred to the Adoption and Permanence Panel for a recommendation, but will be referred directly to the Agency Decision Maker for a decision (see Section 5, Agency Decision Maker).

 - Where it is recommended that a child should be placed for adoption, what the contact arrangements for the child should be, the separation of siblings and whether a Placement Order should be applied for;

-- Where it is recommended that a child should be placed with particular prospective adopters, the provision of adoption support, the arrangements for contact and the exercise of Parental Responsibility and how this should be restricted.
+- Where it is recommended that a child should be placed with particular prospective adopters, the provision of adoption support, the arrangements for contact and the exercise of Parental Responsibility and how this should be restricted;

-The Adoption and Permanence Panel monitors the progress of individual children for whom adoption is the plan up to the making of an Adoption Order, through progress reports as required under the Placement for Adoption Procedure and the Adoption Reviews Procedure, and receives Disruption Reports in relation to any breakdowns in adoptive placements (see Disruption of Adoptive Placements Procedure) that occur before the making of an Adoption Order.
+The ATV Adoption Panel monitors the progress of individual children for whom adoption is the plan up to the making of an Adoption Order, through progress reports as required under the Placement for Adoption Procedure and the Adoption Reviews Procedure, and receives Disruption Reports in relation to any breakdowns in adoptive placements (see Disruption of Adoptive Placements Procedure) that occur before the making of an Adoption Order.

-Where a child has been placed for adoption but not adopted within 12 months, the child’s social worker must present a further report to the Adoption and Permanence Panel identifying the length of the delay, the reasons and the steps being taken to address any difficulties, including consideration of a review of the adoption plan and/or a possible change to long-term fostering/separation of siblings.
+Where a child has been placed for adoption but not adopted within 12 months, the child's social worker must present a further report to the Adoption Panel identifying the length of the delay, the reasons and the steps being taken to address any difficulties, including consideration of a review of the adoption plan and/or a possible change to long-term fostering/separation of siblings.

-In addition to the above, the Panel will also receive reports where allegations are made against prospective adopters and will receive information on the outcome of any investigation.
-(See Complaints, Allegations or Serious Concerns about Standards of Care in Relation to Foster Carers or Members of their Household Procedure).
+In addition to the above, the Panel will also receive reports where allegations are made against prospective adopters and will receive information on the outcome of any investigation (see Complaints, Allegations or Serious Concerns about Standards of Care in Relation to Foster Carers or Members of their Household Procedure).